jennnia/jennnia/README.md

 - security and programming.
 - 📫 How to reach me-
 - mirzoyanjenyaa@gmail.com
-  🌪In weakness lies the strength to strenghten✨️
+-🌪In weakness lies the strength to strenghten✨️

 <!---